Long-term travel planning: here’s how you should do it

 This post will tell you all the essentials in long-term travel planning.
 I wanted to create a huge resource but I figured to have individual articles for it so that it will be easier for you to absorb.
 If you are not sure how to start, this one is for you!

 I am sure sometimes you sit down on your computer and find yourself spending hours on Pinterest.
 Why do I want to see so many places?!
 I know it gets overwhelming sometimes but let me tell you that this is the only way to go = your goals and desires + your budget.
 Combining these two important factors will help you narrow down the long list you’ve been looking at for weeks.

-I know it’s still a lot of factors to think about but this will determine not only your travel destination but your willingness to stay there for a long time.
-When I plan for my long-term travels, the best trick I do is picking one country and then seeing their neighbouring countries.
+When I plan for my long-term travels, the best trick I do is picking one country and then seeing their neighboring countries.
 Choosing your long-term travel destination by region gives you a more realistic approach and a more doable style in long-term travel.